The birds and the bees…without all the corny euphemisms.

 Pregnancy is what happens when sperm meets up with an egg and the fertilized egg sticks to the lining of the uterus.
-So any type of sex where semen gets inside the vagina could result in a pregnancy—even if a guy’s penis is near but not inside the woman’s vagina when he ejaculates.
+So any type of sex where semen gets inside the vagina could result in a pregnancy—even if the penis is near but not inside the vagina when the penis-owner ejaculates.
 It doesn’t matter what position you’re in—reverse cowgirl, missionary, standing, whatever.
 Sperm + egg + sticking to the uterus = pregnancy.

-But just how likely is a woman to get pregnant from unprotected sex?
-It depends on where she is in her cycle.
+But just how likely are you to get pregnant from unprotected sex?
+It depends on where you are in your cycle.

 Can I really get pregnant during my period?

 The short answer is YES!
 If you have regular periods, you are much less likely to get pregnant while on your period than at other times in your cycle—but that doesn’t mean it’s impossible.
 How do I know it’s not impossible?
 There have been tests of a fertility awareness method called “Standard Days”—where uterus-owners have unprotected sex at specific times in their cycle, including while on their period.
 About one in four uterus-owners using this method get pregnant.

 How can I tell if my period is regular?

 A regular period is one that comes at about the same time each month.
-Most women have cycles lasting between 25 and 28 days, but there is a range.
-For some women, their regular cycle can be up to 35 days.
+Most people with uteruses have cycles lasting between 25 and 28 days, but there is a range.
+For some people, their regular cycle can be up to 35 days.

 Here’s how to figure out whether you have a regular period: